shaundai/shaundaiblog/content/blog/surge-create-new/deploying-an-app-with-surge.md

 ---
 title: How to Deploy Create-React-App on Surge
 date: "2020-07-01T23:46:37.121Z"
-description: 5 easy steps to deploy that bad boy
+description: Have a React app you're ready for the world to see?
+Check out these 5 easy steps to deploy that bad boy!
 tags: ["deploying", "React", "Surge"]
 ---